Registering an Event

-Complete an Engage Event Request if the raffle will be conducted on campus.
+Complete a Pathways Event Request if the raffle will be conducted on campus.
 This must happen before any activity associated with the raffle is initiated.

 Apply for a limited license

 The sponsoring organization must apply for a limited license to conduct charitable gaming at least six weeks before the date ticket sales begin.
 Visit the Louisiana Office of Charitable Gaming Control of the State Department of Public Safety and Corrections for more information.
 Contact the Charitable Gaming Office at 225-925-1835 or toll-free at 800-562-9235.

 Ticket sales may not begin until the limited license is granted by the Division of Charitable Control and has been received by the Office of Student Engagement and Leadership.